adityajoshi49/FastLED_clone_AJ/Chipset-reference.md

 * GW6205 - someone asked for these, I haven't ever seen them in person!
 * LPD1886 - a 3 wire chipset that is 12-bits per pixel instead of the usually 7/8-bit per pixel most of the other chipsets seen are so far
 * DMX controllers - if your'e controlling your leds using DMX from an arduino, this will drive DMX using the rest of the led library
-* APA102 - I need to do more work with this one, but this may become the goto chip over the WS2811!

 ### Upcoming